PowershellScripts/visualstudio-docs.pl-pl/docs/test/intellitest-manual/attribute-glossary.md

 <a name="pexinstrumentassemblyattribute"></a>
 ## <a name="pexinstrumentassemblyattribute"></a>PexInstrumentAssemblyAttribute

-Ten atrybut służy do określania zestawu się.
+Ten atrybut służy do określania zestawu instrumentacji.

 **Przykład**